LearningOS/os-lectures/lecture21/ref.md

 }
 ```

-- The `run` function as a *pausable* task consisting of several sub-tasks.
-On each "await" point it yields control to the scheduler
+- The `run` function as a *pausable* task consisting of several sub-tasks
+  - On each "await" point it yields control to the scheduler
-- Once one of the sub-tasks changes state to either `fulfilled` or `rejected`, the task is scheduled to continue to the next step.
+- When the sub-tasks changes state to either `fulfilled` or `rejected`, the task is scheduled to continue to the next step

-#### Difference betwee JavaScript promises and Rust futures

-- JavaScript promises are *eagerly* evaluated.
-  - Once it's created, it starts running a task.
-- Rust's Futures on the other hand are *lazily* evaluated.
-  - They need to be polled once before they do any work.

 ### 21.2 Futures in Rust